awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 ```

 ### -Count
-Specifies the number of most recent broadcasts to search when `XRef` is a name.
+Specifies the number of most recent broadcasts to search when `Target` is a name.
 (1-100)
 Default: 20

 ```yaml